AlgoLab/PIntron/_includes/content/INSTALL.md

   cpan JSON` on MacOS X)

-## Installation
+## Compilation and Installation

-`PIntron` package can be installed using the pre-built binary packages (available from `http://www.algolab.eu/PIntron` only for some operating systems and architectures) or can be built from scratch.

-### Building from scratch
+`PIntron` is only distributed as source code and must be manually built.

 The build process is driven by the GNU make utility and can be performed by the following invocation:

     make dist

 For the compilation process, you will need the standard build tools such as the aforementioned GNU make utility and a recent C compiler (tested on